Victorian Interiors Social and Cultural Influences on Victorian Interior Design

 Thirteen million returning WWII veterans brought the daily brushing habit home with them from the war and insisted that their baby-boomer children get in the habit of routine dental care.

-The first U.S. patent for a toothbrush was issued in 1887 to H. N. Wadsworth.
-A number of American companies began producing toothbrushes including the Florence Manufacturing Company of Northampton, Massachusetts, maker of the Pro-phy-lac-tic toothbrush, popular until the 1940s.
+A number of American companies began making toothbrushes, including the Florence Manufacturing Company of Northampton, Massachusetts, manufacturer of the Pro-phy-lac-tic toothbrush.

 Its handles were made of a synthetic thermoplastic derived from shellac called Florence Compound rather than the bone or wood used by other manufacturers.
 Plastic was considered more sanitary.